How the Resource Recovery Program Works

 - University employees may not purchase their old computers due to confidentiality and high-risk data.
 All computers pass through a standard disk-wiping process before going through the Resource Recovery program.

 - All items in the Resource Recovery Program are available as-is.
 Equipment and items transferred, sold, traded-in, given, or otherwise disposed of carry no warranty from the University.
-The University accepts no liability and all transactions are as is and final with no returns.
+The University accepts no liability and all transactions are as-is and final with no returns.

 - Purchased items must be removed on the day of purchase.
 The warehouse cannot store items for personal purchase.

-- Occasionally a department will have need for temporary storage space for equipment or furniture they will need in the near future.
+- Occasionally a department will have a need for temporary storage space for equipment or furniture they will need in the near future.
 The purchasing department will provide current storage rates for contracts in place with outside suppliers.
 Any movement of furniture or equipment must be reported to the Resource Recovery program coordinator so the location of the item can be properly recorded in the University’s capital asset system.

 Items will be available for purchase for one month.
 After a month in the warehouse, items that have not sold are disposed of by other means: